Generations Metroplex

 Lower legs cast in white plastic instead of black

-2073 - unboxing and comparison to SDCC
+2073 - unboxing and comparison to SDCCMetroplex was Generations to TG-23 released on 28th September 2013.

 2078 - gun and Scamper